nevindnl/chess/README.md

 end
 ```

 Boards are scored using a weighted sum of the pieces on either side, adjusted for check.
-Checkmate returns sentinel scores (-300, 300).
+Checkmate returns sentinel scores.

 ```Ruby
 # Game#score